8-th-horcrux/namma-yatri-operations-analytics/README.md

 This dashboard demonstrates how operational analytics can support decision-making in mobility and ride-hailing businesses by improving conversion rates, reducing cancellations, and increasing service efficiency.

+## Generative AI Assisted Analytics

+Generative AI was used during dashboard development to accelerate:

+* KPI definition and validation
+* DAX measure development
+* Data cleaning recommendations
+* Funnel analysis design
+* Insight generation
+* Business recommendation generation
+* Dashboard storytelling

+All AI-generated outputs were manually reviewed and validated before implementation.

+This project demonstrates a Human-in-the-Loop analytics workflow where Generative AI acts as an analytics copilot while business decisions remain data-driven and analyst-validated.